syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Overview.md

 ---
-layout : post
+layout: post
-title : Overview of Syncfusion AutoComplete control for Xamarin.Forms description : A quick go through to learn about the AutoComplete control and the key features available in it. platform : xamarin control : SfAutoComplete documentation : ug
+title: Overview of Syncfusion AutoComplete control for Xamarin.Forms
+description: This section will explain about Overview and key feaures available in Syncfusion Autocomplete in Xamarin.Forms
+platform: xamarin
+control: SfAutoComplete
+documentation: ug
 ---

 # Xamarin AutoComplete (SfAutoComplete) Overview